 The New Channel Number field in the Channel Switch Announcement Element, Extended Channel Switch Announcement Element, Channel Switch Announcement Frame or Extended Channel Switch Announcement Frame, identifies the primary 20 MHz channel after the switch.
 The value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) after the switch.

-When announcing a switch to a 40 MHz operating bandwidth, either in conjunction with a channel switch or alone, then the Secondary Channel Offset Element or the Channel Switch Wrapper element, which contains a Secondary Channel Offset subelement, shall be present in the same frame as the Channel Switch Announcement element.
+When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement frame, either in conjunction with a channel switch or alone, then the Secondary Channel Offset Element shall be present in the frame.

+When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement element in a Beacon or Probe Response frame, either in conjunction with a channel switch or alone, then the Channel Switch Wrapper element shall also be present in the Beacon or Probe Response frame.

-NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels, hence a Secondary Channel Offset Element is not required when the Extended Channel Switch Announcement element only is used.
+NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels, hence a Secondary Channel Offset Element or Channel Switch Wrapper element is not required when the Extended Channel Switch Announcement element only is used.

-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, either in conjunction with a channel switch or alone, either a) both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element or b) a Channel Switch Wrapper element that contains both a Secondary Channel Offset subelement and the Wide Bandwidth Channel Switch subelement shall be present in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement frame, either in conjunction with a channel switch or alone, then both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element shall be present in the frame.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Extended Channel Switch Announcement frame, either in conjunction with a channel switch or alone, then the Wide Bandwidth Channel Switch element shall be present in the frame.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement element or Extended Channel Switch Announcement element, either in conjunction with a channel switch or alone, a Channel Switch Wrapper element shall be present in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element respectively.

 When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz by using the Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame, a) the value of the New Operating Class field identifies the primary 40 MHz channel and b) Operating triplets within the New Country subelement or element respectively indicates additional operating class(es) for the switched BSS.

 The Wide Bandwidth Channel Switch element or subelement shall not be present in a frame or element unless the Secondary Channel Offset element or subelement is also present, respectively.